 The scene oozed with symbolic splendor—and no little irony.
 As visitors to the pumped-up north Wales fortress know, England's King Edward I built 13th-century Caernarfon as one of his Iron Ring of castles to subdue the Welsh.
 It was on these battlements in 1284, so the tale goes, that he pacified anti-English crowds below by promising them their own Prince, born in Wales and speaking no word of English.
 He then presented them with his baby son (also called Edward), who, babbling aside, could speak no language at all.
 Thus, rather craftily, the first English Prince of Wales was created.

 It is a great tale—but apocryphal.
 King Edward's son may have been born in Caernarfon, but he has created Prince of Wales at age 16 in 1301 in Lincoln.
 The legend nevertheless endures as an expression of resentment, in some Welsh quarters at least, towards the Prince of Wales title.
-This year Charles, 21st “official” Prince of Wales since 1301, is now the longest incumbent, pushing Queen Victoria's son Bertie into second place—Charles actually received the title as a 9-year-old in 1958; the 1969 investiture was public icing on the cake.
-With the 60th milestone looming, it's timely to look at how the title evolved.
-The answers provide a great storyline to explore Wales's castles.
+In 2018, Charles, 21st “official” Prince of Wales since 1301, became the longest incumbent, pushing Queen Victoria's son Bertie into second place—Charles actually received the title as a 9-year-old in 1958; the 1969 investiture was public icing on the cake.

 Before King Edward's exploits, the area we now know as Wales had become dominated by three great principalities: Deheubarth in the southwest, Powys in mid-Wales and, the most powerful, Gwynedd in the north.
 You can immerse yourself in the rugged world of medieval Lords and Princes at castles like Cardigan, Carmarthen, Criccieth, Dolbadarn Dolwyddelan and Castell y Bere.
 The latter four, in Gwynedd, were built by Llywelyn ap Iorwerth—also known as Llywelyn Fawr or Llywelyn the Great, who very nearly succeeded in uniting Wales under one single ruler.
 In the end, it was his grandson, Llywelyn ap Gruffudd, who proclaimed himself Prince of Wales in 1258, a title also is given official English recognition by Henry III in the Treaty of Montgomery (1267); in return, ap Grufudd was expected to pay homage to England's King.